Robert Brooke-Popham: First World War

 Following the outbreak of the First World War, Brooke-Popham went to France as the Deputy Assistant Adjutant and Quartermaster-General in the headquarters of the Royal Flying Corps, where he was responsible for the administrative and technical support to the squadrons deployed in the field.
-His understanding of the importance of air power and its support to land forces led him to criticize the lack of adequate air support to the British Expeditionary Force.
+His understanding of the importance of air power and its support to land forces led him to criticize the lack of adequate air support to the British Expeditionary Force (BEF).

 On 20 November 1914 Brooke-Popham was appointed Officer Commanding No. 3 Wing of the RFC.
 At this time the wing consisted of No. 1 and No. 4 squadrons, and on the same day as his appointment, Brooke-Popham received a temporary promotion to lieutenant colonel.

 During the Battle of Neuve Chapelle, Brooke-Popham directed his Wing's operations and was later awarded the Distinguished Service Order for his part in the Battle.

 By 1915, Brooke-Popham was too senior an officer to take part in much operational flying, and he also had limited experience of air combat.
 Rather, his energies were directed into administrative and organizational activities, as he served in several staff posts at the RFC's headquarters in France.
-In May 1915 Brooke-Popham was appointed the RFC's Chief Staff Officer, and in March 1916 he was the Corps' Deputy Adjutant and Quartermaster-General, which saw him granted the temporary rank of brigadier-general.
+In May 1915 Brooke-Popham was appointed the RFC's Chief Staff Officer, and on 1 September was promoted to major.
+In March 1916 he was the Corps' Deputy Adjutant and Quartermaster-General, which saw him granted the temporary rank of brigadier-general.

 In 1915, the capabilities of radio were still very limited.
 Observers in aircraft could not easily communicate with men on the ground.
 Men on the ground could not easily reply.
 In 1915, a technique was developed whereby troops on the ground could send messages to aviators by laying strips of white cloth on the ground.
 These strips are referred to as "Popham strips" in a novel set in the period.